jennifernha/Zillow-Time-Series/README.md

 ***
 ## Next Steps:
-1. This project was purely based on using past average home values to make predictions for the next 10 years.
-The analysis can be more meaningful if we could take other contributing factors for a home value, such as population, tax rate, and school ranking into consideration.

-2. We can potentially add more recent data to increase the effectiveness of the model.
+1. We can potentially add more recent data to increase the effectiveness of the model.
 It would be interesting to examine if any recent events like COVID-19 have affected the real estate market.

+2. This project was purely based on using past average home values to make predictions for the next 10 years.
+The analysis can be more meaningful if we could take other contributing factors for a home value, such as population, tax rate, school ranking, property size into consideration.

 ## For More Information